Skip to content

 Sleep Quality

 Poor sleep can disrupt the endocrine system.
-If you are struggling with rest, your cycle may become irregular.
-Many of our customers find that pairing berberine with supportive nutrients like those in our Magnesium Citrate Tablets 750mg | 60 Servings can help support a more balanced evening routine, which in turn supports hormonal health.
+Many customers find that pairing berberine with supportive nutrients like those in our Magnesium Citrate Tablets 750mg | 60 Servings can help support a more balanced evening routine.

 The Role of Berberine in Weight Management

 Because berberine may support weight management by optimising how your body burns fat and processes sugar, you may experience changes in your cycle as your body composition shifts.
-This is generally considered a positive sign of metabolic health, but it can lead to a few months of "shifting" dates as your hormones find a new baseline.
+This is generally a positive sign of metabolic health, but it can lead to a few months of shifting dates as your hormones find a new baseline.

 How to Incorporate Berberine into Your Routine